Mubarak-chabru/SQL/README.md

-# Learn SQL With Me
+# Learn MS SQL With Me
 Hi All,

 I have created two exciting projects: SQL Basic and SQL Project.